 In this article, find the following information:

-Information on time tracking
+Information on time management

 Note 1: To log time on a task, it is mandatory that at least one member is assigned to it.

 To log time on a task, click on it to display the task detail panel.
 There are then 2 ways to proceed: